AlibabaCloudDocs/cfw/intl.en-US/Access control/Access control for outbound and inbound traffic on the Internet firewall.md

 -   ICMP |
 |**Port Type**|Set this parameter in the following way: -   If you select **Ports**, enter a port range.
 -   If you select **Address Book**, select a preconfigured **port address book**.
 A port address book contains multiple ports, which simplifies policy configurations. |
 |**Ports**|Specify the ports on which you want to control traffic.
 If Port Type is set to Ports, enter a port number range.
-If Port Type is set to Address Book, find the required port address book and click **Select** in the Actions column. **Note:**
+If Port Type is set to Address Book, find the required port address book and click **Select** in the Actions column.**Note:**

 -   You can select only one address book at a time.
 If you want to use multiple address books, click **Create Policy**.
 -   If you set Protocol to ICMP, the port configuration does not take effect.
 If you set Protocol to ANY, the destination ports you specify do not take effect in controlling ICMP traffic. |
 |**Application**|Valid values: ANY, HTTP, HTTPS, Memcache, MongoDB, MQTT, MySQL, RDP, Redis, SMTP, SMTPS, SSH, and VNC.
 If **Protocol** is set to TCP, the preceding protocols are supported.
 If Protocol is set to another value, you can select only ANY.

 **Note:** Cloud Firewall identifies applications based on packet characteristics, instead of port numbers.
 If Cloud Firewall fails to identify an application in a packet, it allows the packet.
 If you want to block traffic from unknown applications, we recommend that you enable the strict mode.
 For more information, see [Strict mode of the Internet firewall](/intl.en-US/Toolbox/Strict mode of the Internet firewall.md). |
 |**Policy Action**|Specifies whether the Internet firewall allows or denies the traffic.
-Valid values: -   **Allow**: If traffic meets the preceding conditions that you specify for the policy, the traffic is allowed.
+Set this parameter in the following way: -   **Allow**: If traffic meets the preceding conditions that you specify for the policy, the traffic is allowed.
 -   **Deny**: If traffic meets the preceding conditions that you specify for the policy, the traffic is denied, and no notifications are sent.
 -   **Monitor**: If traffic meets the preceding conditions that you specify for the policy, the traffic is recorded and allowed.
 After you observe the traffic for a period of time, you can change the policy action to **Allow** or **Deny**. |
 |**Description**|Enter a description to identify the policy.|
-|**Priority**|The priority of a policy, Valid values: -   **Lowest**: The policy takes effect in the last priority.
+|**Priority**|The priority of a policy, Set this parameter in the following way: -   **Lowest**: The policy takes effect in the last priority.
 -   **Highest**: The policy takes effect in the first priority.

 The default value is Lowest. |